davidjbradshaw/auto-console-group/README.md

 ### setTitle(<span style="font-weight: normal">title</span>)

 Set the group title.
-If this is called after a message call then the title will only update on the next event loop.
+If this is called after a message call when using `groupConsole`, then the title will only update on the next event loop.

 ### setLoopTitle(<span style="font-weight: normal">title</span>)

 Set the group title just for the current loop.
-For 'groupConsole', this has to be set before the first message call.
+For `groupConsole`, this has to be set before the first message call.
 With `deferConsole` it can be set anytime within the current event loop.

 --
 _&copy; 2025 David J. Bradshaw_